Anon-Planet/thgtoa/verify.md

-## How to check ours (but also others from different projects) files for safety/integrity and authenticity:
+## How to check files for safety/integrity and authenticity:

 The PDF and ODT files in this guide are cryptographically signed using GPG and [Minisign](https://jedisct1.github.io/minisign).
 Their integrity can be verified with the published SHA256 Checksum hashes on this website.
 SHA256 checksums of all the PDF and ODT files are available here in the [sha256sum.txt](sha256sum.txt) file.
 SHA256 Checksums, signatures, and VirusTotal ("VT") checks of the releases files (containing the whole repository) are available within the latest release information at <https://github.com/Anon-Planet/thgtoa/releases/latest> which will be available as soon as we have a stable release.